AlbanDAVID/Toutui-theme/CONTRIBUTING.md

 2) If your theme is inspired by the Dracula color palette, give it a name who is not still referenced in the readme (e.g. Dracula2, Dracula3, etc.).
 3) In the `themes/` folder, add your theme config file as `name_of_your_theme.toml`.
 4) You must keep the default comments (e.g. do not remove lines like `# General background color of the app:`).
-5) Obviously, you must keep the same variable names as the original confil file.
+5) Obviously, you must keep the same variable names as the original config file.
 You just have to modify RGB colors.
 6) In the README:

     6.1 Add your theme’s name, and optionaly your username, and a link to the file.